Why your progress in one area always seems to cost you another

 Research on simultaneous goal pursuit by Maria Louro and colleagues found that understanding which goals reinforce versus compete improved effort allocation across multiple objectives [5].
 Domain mapping turns vague good intentions into a coordination plan with actual structure.
 Reinforcing domains can be developed in parallel.
 But conflicting domains need explicit time boundaries.

-Greenhaus and Beutell’s foundational research on work-family conflict identifies three conflict mechanisms: time competition (hours spent at work reduce hours with family), psychological strain (work stress reduces emotional availability), and behavioral incompatibility (work mode and family mode activate different social skills) [6].
+Greenhaus and Beutell’s foundational research on work-family conflict identifies three conflict mechanisms: time competition (hours spent at work reduce hours with family), psychological strain (work stress reduces emotional availability at home in the evening), and behavioral incompatibility (work mode and family mode activate different social skills — assertive decision-making at the office does not translate to patient listening with a child) [6].
 Some conflicts are time-based and can be resolved through combined activities.
 But others are strain-based and need explicit recovery boundaries.

 According to Kruglanski and colleagues, goal systems theory describes how multiple goals form a dynamic system where some support each other while others compete for the same limited resources [2].